incognico/list-of-top-level-domains/README.md

    }
    ```

-   should produce the following output...
+   Should produce the following output...
    ```txt
    There are 1573 IANA TLDs
    Is 'com' a real TLD?